sanskrit/raw_etexts/mixed/ebhAratI-sampat/dharmashAstram/arthashAstram/vardhamAnaH/daNDavivekaH.md

 **बृहस्पतिः।**

 gold.
-Whenever in the Code an isolated number is mentioned in relation to punishment, it should be construed with paņas;the phrase **"शतं दण्डाः"** should the mean " **शतपणं****दण्डाः** ”.
+Whenever in the Code an isolated number is mentioned in relation to punishment, it should be construed with paņas;the phrase **"शतं दण्डाः"** should the mean " **शतपणंदण्डाः** ”.
 A pana is the one-sixteenth part of a kārṣāpaņa, and a kakini is the one-fourth part of a pana.
 A dhanika coin is composed of four kārṣāpaņas.

 A karşa is a certain weight, equal to 16 māsas.
 A dharaṇa is a certain weight, equal to 10 palas.
 A pala is equal to 4 karşas.
 A guñja is a small shrub, used as a measure of weight.
 Yava is barley corn used as a measure of weight and is one- half of a guñja, or 6 or 12 mustard seeds.
 Sarşapa is grain of mustard seed, used as a measure of weight of very various value.
 Tolaka is a weight of gold or silver and is equal to 16
 māsas.
 Kṛṣṇala is black-berry used as a weight.
 A silver māsa is composed of two kṛṣṇalas.
 Sixteen silver mäşas make a Dharana, and ten Dharanas make a śatamāna.
 A gold măşa consists of five Raktikas, while a silver mãşa consists of two Raktikas and is one-twentieth part of a silver Purana.
 A silver mãşa is usually called as a māṣaka and is thus differen- tiated from a gold māsa.